-- Luxury Liner MLV should be used in combination with a decoupling product for best results.
-For vehicle applications, we'd recommend OverKill Pro (closed cell foam) or Heat Wave Pro (jute and foil blanket).
+- Second Skin's Luxury Liner MLV should be used in combination with a decoupling product for best results in vehicles.
+We recommend OverKill Pro (closed cell foam) or Heat Wave Pro (jute and foil blanket).
 In residential applications, the MLV noise barrier is cut into sheets that are a great size for generator boxes and other small soundproofing projects.

 - Cut with a sharp utility knife or upholstery scissors

 - Normal adhesives will not work on vinyl.
 You need a specific product such as our HH-66 Vinyl Contact Cement or to fasten it with nails, screws, or staples.